ING Banner

 3. Safety

-2. Please print and read this document very carefully.
+1. IMPORTANT: Before starting work at the telescope please make sure you read this safety information.
+Please print and read safety checklist for INT visiting astronomers very carefully.
 If you agree with all the items, please sign it and hand it to your support astronomer.

-3. Please use a lone worker alarm when you are observing alone at the INT.
-They can be found on the back wall of the control room (see here), on a black rack.
+2. Please use a lone worker alarm and follow the lone working guidelines when you are observing alone at the INT.
+They can be found on the back wall of the control room, on a white rack (see this photo of the lone worker device.
 They are specific to each telescope so should never be taken away.
 The orange buttons should only be pressed in a real emergency.

-4. For security reasons you must follow the instructions given to you by the support astronomer or WHT Telescope Operator (WHT OSA), eg. abandoning site in bad weather or regarding the operation of the telescope and instrument.
+3. You must follow the instructions given to you by the support astronomer or the WHT Telescope Operator (OSA), eg. abandoning site in bad weather or regarding the operation of the telescope and instrument.
+They are responsible for your safety.

-5. For safety reasons there is a laser curtain installed in the elevator that will cause the elevator to stop if the light path is broken by a person or object.
+4. There is a laser curtain installed in the lift that will cause the elevator to stop if the light path is broken by a person or object.
 If this happens you may be stuck in the elevator.
-Also, due to its age, the elevator is not reliable.
+Also, due to its age, the lift is not reliable.
 For these reasons we recommend that you don't use the elevator outside the Operations Team working hours (9:00 - 15:30), nor on weekends.

 4. Preliminaries